mcdonc/.nixconfig/videos/replacingoverlays/script.rst

 - It is possible to disuse overlays in your Nix configuration pretty easily if you use flakes.

 - It's not really necessary to disuse overlays, they work fine.
-But along the way, we'll learn how to pass flake inputs and derivatives thereof down to our "normal" config files without using overlays.
+But we'll learn how to pass flake inputs and derivatives thereof down to our "normal" config files without using overlays, in a way that will probably feel more natural (despite some arcane spelling).

 Overlays
 --------